 For me, it’s not about who’s to blame; it’s about who’s going to take responsibility.
 A kid who’s an underachiever is motivated to do less—or to do nothing—because it gives him a sense of power and it gets him out of the stress of having to meet responsibilities.
 Your job as a parent is to help him by coaching him to meet those responsibilities in spite of his anxiety, fear or apathy.

-In Part II of our series on Underachievers, James will talk specifically about ways you can motivate your child in school.
-Stay tuned to learn how you can get your underachieving child on track for the school year—no matter what his or her issue is.
+In Part II of our series on Underachievers, James talks about specific ways you can motivate your child in school.
+Learn how you can get your underachieving child on track for the school year—no matter what his or her issue is.